Why? Because I have taste. And because Commissioner Gary Bettman loves Crosby and has fixed games for him. Including, as of last June, 2 Stanley Cups.

 Before You Go.
 Pittsburgh is at roughly the same latitude as New York City, so roughly the same weather can be expected.
 As always, check out the newspaper website (the Pittsburgh Post-Gazette) before you head out.
-They're predicting low 80s for the afternoons and mid-60s for the nights, and humid, all 4 days of this weekend, and rain is possible on Friday and Saturday.
+They're predicting high 50s for Sunday afternoon and mid-40s for the night, with some showers.

 Pittsburgh is in the Eastern Time Zone, so you won't have to adjust your timepieces.

 Tickets.
-The Penguins are averaging 18,618 fans per home game.
+The Penguins averaged 18,548 fans per home game last season.
 That's more than a sellout, and it includes standing-room.
-This has been the case pretty much since Mario Lemieux arrived 30 years ago (has it been that long already?), and it will be the case as long as Crosby is around.
+This has been the case pretty much since Mario Lemieux arrived over 30 years ago (has it been that long already?), and it will be the case as long as Crosby is around.

 Getting There.
-I'm not going to kid you here: There’s only one way to do so, and that’s by car.
-You do not want to fly, because you’ll end up spending over a thousand bucks to go less than 400 miles, and the airport is out in Imperial, Pennsylvania, near Coraopolis and Aliquippa - it’s almost as close to West Virginia and Ohio as it is to downtown Pittsburgh.
+I'm not going to kid you here: There's only one way to do so, and that's by car.
+You do not want to fly, because you'll end up spending over a thousand bucks and change planes in Philadelphia to go less than 400 miles, and the airport is out in Imperial, Pennsylvania, near Coraopolis and Aliquippa -- it's almost as close to West Virginia and Ohio as it is to downtown Pittsburgh.
+Oh, hell, no!

-You do not want to take the train, because the Amtrak schedule just doesn’t work.
-It's relatively cheap at the moment, $144 round-trip.
-But the Pennsylvanian leaves Penn Station at 10:52 AM, and doesn't get to Pittsburgh's station of the same name until 8:05 PM, after the first pitch.
+You do not want to take the train, because the Amtrak schedule just doesn't work.
+It's relatively cheap at the moment, $156 round-trip.
+But the Pennsylvanian leaves Penn Station at 10:52 AM, and doesn't get to Pittsburgh's station of the same name until 8:05 PM, after the first puck-drop.
 And there's no overnight train that would leave at, say, 11 PM and arrive at 8 AM.
 And going back, the Pennsylvanian leaves at 7:30 AM and arrives back at 4:50 PM.
 No good.
+Furthermore, this being Thanksgiving weekend, train rides back on Sunday are sold out anyway.

-Greyhound isn’t much better, but at least you have options.
-There are 14 buses a day between New York's Port Authority Bus Terminal and Pittsburgh, but it's a bit expensive considering the distance, $149 round-trip (though advanced purchase can get it down to $48).
+Greyhound isn't much better, but at least you have options.
+There are 14 buses a day between New York's Port Authority Bus Terminal and Pittsburgh, and it's $166 round-trip (though advanced purchase can get it down to $124 -- I'm guessing Thanksgiving weekend is also the reason these prices are higher than normal).
 Leaving at 6:15 AM on Tuesday will get you to downtown Pitt at 5:55, giving you just enough time to get to a hotel and then get to the arena for a 7:00 start.
 The Greyhound station is at 55 11th Street, across Liberty Avenue from the Amtrak station.

-The only sensible way is by car – especially if there’s more than one of you going and you can take turns driving.
-It’s 359 miles from the Prudential Center in downtown Newark to the CONSOL Energy Center in downtown Pittsburgh.
+The only sensible way is by car – especially if there's more than one of you going and you can take turns driving.
+It’s 360 miles from the Prudential Center in downtown Newark to the PPG Paints Arena in downtown Pittsburgh.

 The reduction of blue-collar jobs led people to take comfort in their sports teams, especially in the 1970s.
 Either the Pirates or the Steelers made the Playoffs in every year of that decade, both of them did so in 4 of those 10 years, and the University of Pittsburgh (or just "Pitt," though they don't like that nickname at that school) had an undefeated National Championship season in 1976.
 The Pirates won 2 World Series in the decade, the Steelers 4 Super Bowls in 6 years.